markwbrown/GLA-rover/README.md

 * USB GPS unit
 * Some ABEC-5 bearings
 * Some old drone LiPo batteries.
 3s and 4s.
+* Various parts - Lidar lite, sonar range detectors, maybe a working usb webcam.
 * Neopixel round ring - individually addressable LEDs.
 * An old prusa i3 3d printer I built back in 2014 but has been disassembled since I moved over 3 years ago.
 I could probably get it working again, but it is FDM and was never that great anyhow.
 * Some designs I had mocked up and 3d printed for a self-leveling gimbal (think like a ship's compass) so the hemispherical camera points straight up.
-Needs some refinement so that a Neopixel can surround the camera.
-The lights on the neopixel are individually addressable, so this could be used to determine which direction is North on the image.
-Needed because Zenith is used in the calculation